Last updated: May 4, 2026

 The basic statewide pattern is simple.
 To get most senior property tax relief, you usually must own the home or have a qualifying legal interest, live there as your main home, and be responsible for the property tax.
 For the senior-only programs, you also must usually be age 65 or older.

 Counties can ask for very different proof.
 If your home is in a trust, was recently transferred, got a new parcel number, or is part of an estate, expect extra paperwork.
-For example, Lake County asks trust applicants to submit pages proving the applicant is a current beneficiary.
+For example, Lake County tells some trust applicants to submit pages proving the applicant is a current beneficiary.

 Best Illinois relief programs older homeowners should review